JopjeKnopje/fdf/README.md

       It has to do with not having a Z-buffer.
 - [x] Pixels being draw at `x`.
 - [?]
 Endianness check in get_color();
+- [ ] Colors in map don't correspond to their hex value.

 ## Resources
 * https://clintbellanger.net/articles/isometric_math/